framer/FramerXDocs/canvas/interactive.md

 The Scroll tool also lets you choose which directions you can use your scrolling: horizontally, vertically or both.
 You can also select if you want the mouse wheel turned on or off, so that you can perfectly simulate a mobile experience.

+{This should also include how Lock and Unlock functions under the Directions option}

 ### Nesting

 The Scroll tool also comes with nesting capabilities.
 So it is now possible to put a vertical scrollable area within a horizontal scrollable area.
 Perfect for when you are creating advanced prototypes!